Volume 71, Issue 1

 Mentors within a team are valuable resources, especially to new members.
 If you have never taken on a mentor role before, consider the unique gifts you bring to your team.
 How can you help others develop their skills for long-term success?

-Adapted from a 2013 column by Renee Alexander, Organizational Development consultant, GHS Academy of Leadership & Professional Development.
+Adapted from a 2013 column by Renee Alexander, Organizational Development consultant, Prisma Health Academy of Leadership & Professional Development.

 Connie Steed, RN, MSN, CIC, FAPIC, will be recognized at the National Association for Professionals in Infection Control & Epidemiology (APIC) conference in June for achieving the APIC President’s Distinguished Service Award.
 This lifetime achievement award recognizes outstanding contributions of an APIC member at a national level.

 Matt Hudson, PhD, was selected to serve on the Patient Centered Outcomes Research Institute (PCORI) Merit Review Committee, where he will review grant applications to determine their responsiveness to priorities such as care system improvement and elimination of care disparities.
 PCORI funds research that helps patents and caregivers make better informed decisions about their health care.

 Bobby Masocol, MD, Center for Family Medicine; Beth Morris, MD, Greenville Family Medicine; and Susan Satterfield, MD, Cypress Internal Medicine–Maxwell Pointe, are among the first 204 physicians to receive board certification in Lifestyle Medicine through the American Board of Lifestyle Medicine.